andyvand/sy201/README.md

 - Reminders<p>

-	None<p>
+	The weekly evening EI sessions in NI227 will start on Thur 23 Aug, at 1900.<p>

 - Readings<p>

-	By Wed 22 Aug, read *Liang*, Chapter 1.
-You can stop on p 21 (no need to read section 1.9 - Graphics Programming)
+	By Fri 24 Aug, read *Liang*, sections 2.1 through 2.5.

 - Assignments<p>

-	By 2359 on Tue, 28 Aug, submit Programming Assignment 01 (`pa01`) into the Submitted Work folder in tcourt, in accordance with your instructor's directions.
+	By 2359 on Tue 28 Aug, submit Programming Assignment 01 (`pa01`) into the Submitted Work folder in tcourt, in accordance with your instructor's directions.
 The materials for Programming Assignment 01 are available in the `programming/pa01` directory.

 - Extra Activities<p>